lhoursquentin/visual-strace/README.md

 $ ./strace-cmd <your executable> [args]...
 ```

-Note that this overwrites the contents of `strace-output.js`.
+Note that this overwrites the contents of `example-strace-output.js`.

-Then open `index.html` in your browser, and you're done!
+Then open `index.html` in your browser, load the example, and you're done!